robocin/fira-client/README.md

 1. Get the Vision multicast adress, Vision multicast port and Command listen port on grSim.
 ![](prints/ips.png)

 1. In Qt Creator IDE open the project thru the `ssl-Clienty.pro` file.
-In Projects (left options) un-check the `Shadow build`!

 1. Go to `/ssl-Client/net/robocup_ssl_client.h` and paste the Vision Multicast adress and the Vision Multicast port on `string net_ref_address `and `int port`, respectively.
 ![](prints/clientH.png)